2023 Most Popular Atmospheric Sciences Doctor's Degree Schools in the Rocky Mountains Region

 Read full report on Atmospheric Sciences & Meteorology at Colorado State University - Fort Collins

 Our 2023 rankings named University of Colorado Boulder the most popular school in the Rocky Mountains Region for atmospheric sciences and meteorology students working on their doctor’s degree.
-Located in the medium-sized city of Boulder, CU - Boulder is a public school with a fairly large student population.
+Located in the medium-sized city of Boulder, CU - Boulder is a public college with a very large student population.

 About 58% of the students majoring in meteorology at the school are women while 42% are male.